LogtalkDotOrg/logtalk3/coding/pygments/NOTES.md

 	$ python _mapping.py

-Logtalk source files (including the library entities and the programming examples) are formatted using tabs (the recommended setting is a tab width equivalent to 4 spaces).
+Logtalk source files (including the library entities and the programming examples) are indented using tabs (a common setting is a tab width equivalent to 4 spaces).
 This can be specified by using the `whitespace` filter option `tabsize`: